 Signs and symptoms of PCOS

 - Irregular periods-This is the most common characteristic of PCOS.
-It include menstrual intervals longer than 35 days, fewer than eight menstrual cycles a year.

 - Amenorrhea- Absence of menstruation for four months or longer.

 - Variation in menstrual bleeding- Prolonged periods that may be scanty or heavy flow with clots.
 Bleeding may extend to more than 9 days.